 Get face time with people

-Whether you use Skype, Zoom, or any other video conference or video call software, you should regularly arrange virtual meetings.
+Whether you use Skype, Zoom, or any other video conference or video call apps, you should regularly arrange virtual meetings.
 Calls are good, but a video is much better as you can more easily read the expressions on people’s faces.
 It’s also good for your own mental well-being by communicating directly with people.

 Rather than spending 10 minutes writing down the steps of what a customer or team member should do, why not share your screen and show them.
 After all, if you were in person, you would do that.
 You can even record sessions on a lot of software, so you could share it with other people afterward.
 This will save you a lot of time.

 Clarity on what needs to be done

 You are no longer meeting in person, so clarity is even more important.
 It’s harder to have visibility on a project without being present.
 Video calls will help but also good old clear written communication is one of the more validating work processes…

 When using Google Docs, Office 365 or any other proper collaboration tool, you will be able to digitally comment on work, make notes, and suggest changes.
 The other party will usually get notified, depending on the tool you use.
 Think of it like a red lining a paper document.
 This article explains how to suggest changes in Google Docs and this article is how to make comments.

 You can no longer just walk over to someone to give quick feedback or a response to something.
 Try and keep quick response times with any questions asked.
 Even if you just acknowledge that you need to get back to them, with a timescale of when you expect to be able to.

 Running a project is super hard.
 Running a project remotely can also be super hard, but actually not that much of a difference.
 Whether it’s finding a new remote job, or working on an existing project, you still schedule, you still plan, you still budget, as you would with any project.
 The beauty is most modern project management software enables remote collaboration.